 Note: this course does not fulfill the first-year writing requirement.

 WRIT 1201 introduces students to university writing practices and purposes.
 Writing is placed at the center of course instruction including development of the writing process.
 Through frequent practice and feedback, students learn to see writing as a tool for learning and a vehicle for expression of ideas and informed views.
 Critical reading strategies and rhetorical analysis are introduced.
 Course work includes but is not limited to summary/analytical writing, source-based writing, and reflection.

 WRIT 1301: University Writing

 Through frequent practice and study of writing, this course engages students in university writing practices.
 Course work includes but is not limited to an introduction to academic genres of reading and writing; development of critical reading practices and critical thinking skills; analysis of writing for rhetorical principles of audience, purpose, and argumentative strategies; emphasis on performing research with electronic and print libraries; finding and evaluating sources; and understanding of the writing process as a recursive practice that includes drafting, revising, and editing.
 Students receive feedback from the instructor throughout the course and from other students in peer-review sessions.
 The course culminates with a research project that includes an annotated bibliography and a properly cited research paper.
-Some sections are dedicated for international and multilingual students.
+Some sections are dedicated to international and multilingual students.
 WRIT 1301 fulfills the first-year writing requirement.

 WRIT 1401: Writing and Academic Inquiry